earthstar-project/earthstar/README.md

 Earthstar doesn't handle multi-user text editing like Google Docs.
 This is a different challenge.
 You could probably use a CRDT like Automerge and rely on Earthstar to move and sync the patches it produces.

-It's not real-time yet - changes propagate over a few minutes.
-This will improve but might not ever get below 1s latency.
+It will eventually stream live changes, but it's not designed for low-latency live data.

-The cryptography is not audited or bulletproof yet.
+The cryptography is not audited yet.

 Earthstar is not focused on anonymity -- more on autonomy.
 You could use it over Tor or something.

-Earthstar doesn't provide transactions or causality guarantees across paths.
+Earthstar doesn't provide transactions or causality guarantees.

 Moderation and blocking support is not built in, but apps can build it on top of Earthstar.

 ## Example

-The API for a Store:
+The main interface to Earthstar is the Storage class:
 ```ts
 // A Store is all about a single workspace.
 // Workspaces are separate universes of data